-Mechanical engineering students study the forces and thermal environment encountered by a product and its parts so they can come up with the best design and manufacturing of a product.
+Mechanical engineering students study the forces and thermal environment encountered by a product and its parts so they can come up with the best designs and manufacturing processes of a product.
 Most importantly, an in-depth understanding of objects and systems in motion are required, which makes mechanical engineering a broad and diverse discipline of engineering.
-While it can be difficult in the current climate to move to a new city or country in order to pursue your studies, many universities, including some of those on our list, offer distance-learning online degrees, meaning you haven't got to leave wherever you're holed up and, most importantly, can stay safe!
+While it can be difficult in the current climate to move to a new city or country in order to pursue your studies, many universities, including some of those on our list, offer distance-learning online degrees.
+You don’t have to leave wherever you're holed up and, most importantly, you can stay safe!

 - PhD Program

 Mechanical Engineering P.G.D., M.Eng., M.Sc., Ph.D.at University of Saskatchewan in Saskatoon, Canada

 Master of Engineering Leadershipat University of British Columbia in Vancouver, Canada

 Mechanical engineering students in Canada are required to go through four years of a basic undergraduate education.
 Students learn about material properties, fluid and solid mechanics, heat transfer, thermodynamics, and even biology, if they wish to design biomedical systems.
 After the completion of an undergraduate degree, the student can work as an EIT (Engineer in Training) for several years before receiving their professional engineering designation (P. Eng) in Canada.